adarsh-ravi/Titanic/README.md

 # Titanic
- Prediction model to predict whether a passenger survived the shipwreck
+ Model to predict whether a passenger survived the shipwreck